Amount of Resources Saved

 - electric metres (or electricity bills) providing data on electricity consumption

 2) ON-SITE MEASUREMENTS involve measuring the amount of a given resource used by a sample of households (or other target groups) within a certain period (e.g. 24 or 72 hours) in a way that can be generalised to a longer period and larger population.
-As much as possible, the measurement should follow an internationally recognized protocol (see example of Kitchen Performance Test (KPT) protocol and other protocols included at this site).
+As much as possible, the measurement should follow an internationally recognized protocol (see an example of Kitchen Performance Test (KPT) protocol and other protocols included at this site).

 For example, if you want to measure in the target areas the consumption of firewood used for cooking, you should: